 The most likely price of a home is going to be a range, and sometimes that range can be as high as 5-10%.
 As a home seller it is important to know the high, the low and the most likely sale price when negotiating an offer.

-1- Free Instant Home Evalutaion– Fill in a few parameters for your house and an instant value will be given for your home.
-In addition, you can get a bi-weekly monthly update of what your home is worth, what homes are coming on the market in your neighborhood and what homes are selling for.
-This is perfect if you are just thinking of selling your home and want to be up-to-date on values in your neighborhood.
+1- Free Instant Home Evaluation– Fill in a few parameters for your house and an instant value will be given for your home.
+In addition, you can get a bi-weekly monthly update of what your home is worth, and other valuable financial information for your home.
 A more accurate value will mostly be had with option two, me completing a comparative market analysis.
 Find out how much your home is worth by using my free home value estimator.
 It returns results immediately.

 2- Comparative Market Analysis- If you are going to be listing your home in 6 months or less this a comparative market analysis gives a more accurate report of what your home is worth.
 I will swing by your house for 10-15 minutes to see the condition and ask you questions about your home.
 I will then deliver a completed Comparative Market Analysis with in a day or two of stopping by.
 Just fill out the form below or give me a call.